capacitor-community/generic-oauth2/README.md

   }
 ```

+**Android and iOS**

+Since October 2018 Strict Mode for Redirect Urls is always on.

+>Use Strict Mode for Redirect URIs

+>Only allow redirects that use the Facebook SDK or that exactly match the Valid OAuth Redirect URIs.
+Strongly recommended.

+Before that it was able to use `fb<your_app_id>:/authorize` in a Android or iOS app and get the accessToken.

+Unfortunately now we have to use the SDK for Facebook Login.

+I don't want to have a dependency to facebook for users, who don't need Facebook OAuth.

+To address this problem I created a integration with custom code in your app `customHandlerClass`

 **Android**

-Facebook forces us to use their SDK and as I don't want to have a dependency to facebook for users, who dont need Facebook OAuth.
-I created the `customHandlerClass` integration.

 See https://developers.facebook.com/docs/facebook-login/android/ for more background on how to configure Facebook in your Android app.

-Here is what I did, which seems like a lot but it's basically the same you would have to I you do not use the plugin at all.

 1) Add `implementation 'com.facebook.android:facebook-login:4.36.0'` to `android/app/build.gradle` as dependency.